Adaptive Fine-tuning based Transfer Learning for the Identification of MGMT Promoter Methylation Status: Discussion And Conclusion

-With regards to optimizing the fine-tuned layers in traditional transfer learning, it may be noticed that there is one outlier in Table \ref{tab:transfer}, where the Struct model shows a performance less than $0.5$ for the ACC and AUC.
+With regards to optimizing the fine-tuned layers in traditional transfer learning, it may be noticed that there is one outlier in Table \ref{tab:transfer}, where the Struct model shows a performance less than $0.5$ for the AUC.
 One potential reason for this is that the lower level features selected by the transferred weights do not correlate as well with the structural modalities, since the classification layer is the only one that is fine-tuned.
 Due to this, there were a number of training folds that were not able to produce a model that passes the selection criteria, forcing the training to use the model from the last epoch.
 For the Struct model, there were 5 training folds that were not able to produce models that passed the selection criteria, whereas this number was only 3 and 1 for the DSC and DTI models, respectively.
 To address this a second round of training was done for the structural modalities using the ResNet50 with transferred weights that relaxed the number of frozen layers, allowing the last two residual blocks, in addition to the classification layer, to be fine-tuned.
-The resulting model gave a more reasonable performance with an ACC of $0.4684$, an AUC of $0.4855$, a SEN of $0.5455$, and a SPE of $0.4130$.
-These results support the idea that the strictness of the fine-tuning posed challenges for the Struct model.
+The resulting model gave a more reasonable performance with an AUC of $0.5341$, an AP of $0.5134$, a SEN of $0.5417$, and a SPE of $0.4848$.
+These results support the idea that the strictness of the fine-tuning posed challenges for the Struct model, and that the transferred weights used were not as useful for these modalities.